Mar 19 3:30 p.m.

 This group is a partnership between the library and the Camden County Reentry Committee.
 We read and discuss books by and about individuals who have been impacted by time incarcerated in jails, prisons, or detention, as well as books about the history, politics, and geography of systems of incarceration.

-This month, we will read together the first section of the book Copaganda: How Police and the Media Manipulate Our News by Alec Karakatsanis.
-We'll conclude our discussion of this title in April.
+This month, we will conclude our discussion of Copaganda: How Police and the Media Manipulate Our News by Alec Karakatsanis.

 Copies to keep will be available (first come, first served).